 If you were injured while working at the Port of Mobile as a longshoreman or dock worker, or while on a vessel traveling through, Arnold & Itkin is here to help.
 You may be eligible to seek financial compensation from your employer or other negligent parties involved.
-The offshore injury lawyers are our firm have the skill and expertise to pursue a favorable outcome on your behalf.
-We carefully review your case and help you determine your options.
+The offshore injury lawyers at our firm have the trial experience and vast resources to pursue a favorable outcome on your behalf.
+We can carefully review your case and help you determine your options.

 Over the years, the legal team at our law firm has handled all types of maritime clients and proudly offers representation to injury victims throughout the Mobile Bay area.
 We have a unique focus on represented injured seaman under the Jones Act, helping them and their families move forward after serious accidents.